What is cystic fibrosis?

 If this test shows that your baby has a high level of an enzyme called immunoreactive trypsin (IRT), genetic testing can show whether your child has cystic fibrosis.

-A sweat test can also be used to diagnose cystic fibrosis.
 This test involves stimulating a small area of skin to produce sweat.

-There’s currently no cure for cystic fibrosis.
-But there are treatments that can improve the daily lives of children and teenagers with cystic fibrosis and help them manage their symptoms.
+There’s currently no cure for cystic fibrosis, but there are treatments that can improve daily life for people with the condition by treating the underlying cause of cystic fibrosis or helping them manage their symptoms.

 Your child might also need antibiotics to prevent or treat lung infections.
 They might also use corticosteroids to treat inflammation caused by lung infections.

-Doctors often recommend enzyme replacement therapy to help with digestion, as well as vitamin supplements and a special diet to help with energy and nutrition.
+Doctors often recommend pancreatic enzyme replacement therapy to help with digestion, as well as vitamin supplements and a special diet to help with energy and nutrition.

 Regular exercise will help your child clear their airways and build strength.